NeverRanked · Teardown 01 · Hawaii consumer banking

 The 75-point engine spread that no single-engine tool can see.

 First empirical teardown from the 7-engine NeverRanked methodology.
-21-bank Hawaii consumer banking cohort, 18 hash-locked queries, 3 usable runs, 5,153 citations captured.
+23-bank Hawaii consumer banking cohort, 18 hash-locked queries, 3 usable runs, 5,153 citations captured.
 Pattern-readiness cleared.
-Subject brand anonymized; cohort named in full.
+Subject brand and cohort anonymized.

 The headline finding in one sentence: for the same Hawaii consumer banking queries, the same banks, the same day, five AI engines cite bank-owned websites 60-75% of the time, while Microsoft Copilot (via Bing) cites them 0% of the time.
 The 75-percentage-point engine spread is invisible to any tool that measures fewer engines.